-Upon the closing of this offering, our directors, executive officers and holders of more than 5% of our Class A common stock, together with their affiliates, will beneficially own, in the aggregate, approximately 87% of our outstanding Class A common stock, assuming no exercise of the underwriters' option to purchase additional shares.
-Ares will beneficially own, in the aggregate, approximately 61% of our outstanding Class A common stock and Freeman Spogli will beneficially own, in the aggregate, approximately 22% of our outstanding Class A common stock and 100% of our outstanding Class C common stock.
-These amounts compare to approximately 10% of our outstanding Class A common stock represented by the shares sold by us in this offering, assuming no exercise of the underwriters' option to purchase additional shares.
-As a result, these stockholders acting together, or Ares or Freeman Spogli acting alone, will be able to exercise significant influence over all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, such as a merger or other sale of us or our assets.
+Upon the closing of this offering, our directors, executive officers and holders of more than 5% of our Class A common stock, together with their affiliates, will beneficially own, in the aggregate, approximately 81.8% of our outstanding Class A common stock, assuming no exercise of the underwriters' option to purchase additional shares.
+Ares will beneficially own, in the aggregate, approximately 21.0% of our outstanding Class A common stock and Freeman Spogli will beneficially own, in the aggregate, approximately 21.0% of our outstanding Class A common stock and 100.0% of our outstanding Class C common stock, assuming no exercise of the underwriters' option to purchase additional shares.
+As a result, these stockholders acting together, or Ares or Freeman Spogli acting alone, are able to exercise significant influence over all matters requiring stockholder approval, including the election of directors and approval of significant corporate transactions, such as a merger or other sale of us or our assets.
 The Investor Rights Agreement also contains agreements among our Sponsors with respect to voting on the election of directors and board committee membership.
 See also "-Our dual-class capitalization structure and the conversion features of our Class C common stock may dilute the voting power of the holders of our Class A common stock."
 The interests of Ares or Freeman Spogli could conflict in material respects with yours, and this concentration of ownership could limit your ability to influence corporate matters and may have the effect of delaying or preventing a third-party from acquiring control over us.
 Mr. Kaplan and Ms. Lee serve as officers and principals of certain Ares affiliated entities.
 In addition, NAX 18, LLC, a consulting entity controlled by Mr. Axelrod, provides consulting services to certain Ares affiliated entities.
 Messrs.
 Brutocao and Roth serve as officers and principals of certain Freeman Spogli affiliated entities.
 In addition, Peter Starrett Associates, a consulting entity controlled by Mr. Starrett, provides consulting services to certain Freeman Spogli affiliated entities.
 Our certificate of incorporation provides that no officer or director of ours who is also an officer, director, employee, managing director or other affiliate of our Sponsors will be liable to us or our stockholders for breach of any fiduciary duty by reason of the fact that any such individual directs a corporate opportunity to our Sponsors instead of us, or does not communicate information regarding a corporate opportunity to us that the officer, director, employee, managing director or other affiliate has directed to our Sponsors.

-Although we do not expect to rely on the "controlled company" exemption, since we will qualify as a "controlled company" within the meaning of the rules of the New York Stock Exchange upon completion of this offering, we will qualify for exemptions from certain corporate governance requirements.
+Although we do not expect to rely on the "controlled company" exemption, since we will continue to qualify as a "controlled company" within the meaning of the rules of the New York Stock Exchange, we qualify for exemptions from certain corporate governance requirements.